gliderkite/bkup/README.md

     update    Update the destination folder according to its delta with the source folder
 ```

+If you wish to ignore specific files or folder, it is possible to define a
+*`.gitignore`-like* file in the same path of the executable which name must be
+`.bkignore`.

 ## TODO

 - [X] Basic backup implementation: source to destination for older files (*one way*).
-- [ ] Unit and integration Tests for main functionalities.
+- [X] Unit and integration Tests for main functionalities.
     - [ ] Parse YAML/JSON to recreate filesystem structure for better tests.
 - [X] Integrate with CI pipeline.
-- Parallel exploration (and backup):
+- Parallel/Concurrent exploration (and backup):
-    - [ ] Simple: 2 threads for each exploration.
+    - [ ] Parallel: threads for each exploration.
-    - [ ] Complex: pool of threads that pop from a queue tasks (explore directory or
+    - [ ] Concurrent: async runtime (tokio) with pool of threads and reactor.
-        compare directories).
 - Configuration:
     - [X] YAML CLI clap commands.
     - [ ] *Daemonize* process to run in background.
     - [ ] Keep alive background process and backup every N seconds.
     - [ ] Read JSON configuration with multiple sources and destinations.
     - [ ] Option to backup destination into source (*round trip*).
-    - [ ] Ignore files and folder to backup (for each source/destination).
+    - [X] Ignore files and folder to backup with global *`.gitignore`-like* file.
+        - [ ] Pass `.ignore` file path via CLI option.
 - [ ] Create 2 binaries: export lib public functionalities + executable